-Royals, 1B Carlos Santana agree to $17 million, 2-year deal
+Royals, 1B Carlos Santana agree to $17.5M,.
+2-year deal

 KANSAS CITY, Mo.
-(AP) — The Kansas City Royals and veteran first baseman Carlos Santana have agreed to a $17 million, two-year contract that plugs one of their biggest offensive holes while providing some clubhouse leadership for a rebuilding club.
+(AP) — The Kansas City Royals and first baseman Carlos Santana have agreed to a $17.5 million, two-year contract that plugs one of their biggest offensive holes while providing some clubhouse leadership for a rebuilding club.

-MLB Network was first to report that the sides had reached an agreement Tuesday.

 The 34-year-old Santana was an All-Star two years ago in Cleveland, when he hit a career-best .281 with 34 homers and 93 RBIs.
 But he slid to .199 with eight homers and 30 RBIs while playing 60 games during the shortened 2020 season, resulting in the Indians declining his $17.5 million option for the upcoming season.

-The Royals were middle-of-the-road with a .244 team average last season, but they hit just 68 home runs and were tied with — coincidentally — the Indians for the sixth-worst scoring offense in the majors.
+The Royals were in the middle with a .244 team average last season, but they hit just 68 home runs and were tied with — coincidentally — the Indians for the sixth-worst scoring offense in the majors.

-“As we continue to evaluate and hopefully accomplish our offseason objectives, we wanted to improve and get more depth in center field, we wanted to add starting pitching and relief pitching and try to get an impact bat or two if we can in the middle of the lineup,” Royals general manager Dayton Moore said recently.
+“One of our objectives this offseason was to add a middle-of-the-order bat, someone that would blend in well with our current group, make us a lot better,” Royals general manager Dayton Moore said.
+“Carlos certainly does that.”

-Santana should fill both a middle-of-the-order hole for the Royals and a spot on defense.
-The Royals had been toying with the possibility of moving Hunter Dozier to first base, but that would merely create another vacancy at third base and in the outfield, where they already have one to plug following the retirement of left-fielder Alex Gordon.
+Santana should fill both an offensive need and defensive hold for the Royals.
+They had been toying with the possibility of moving Hunter Dozier to first base, but that would merely create another vacancy at third base and in the outfield, where they already have one to plug following the retirement of left-fielder Alex Gordon.

+“He was one of the primary targets for us when we began to make offseason plans,” Moore said.
+“You know, once we began our season, we started talking mid-to-late July (about) players that would potentially fit for us.
+Carlos’s name was at the forefront of that based on the opportunity that we perceived that would perhaps present itself for us — middle of the order, switch hitter, highly professional.
+Winning-type player.”

 The Royals are very familiar with Santana from his time in the AL Central.
 He hit 216 homers with 710 RBIs during 10 seasons with the Indians, and he’s been durable in playing at least 143 games every season but his rookie year and this past season, when he still suited up for every game for Cleveland.